-- in 2022 Canadian lost just over $21 million to romance scams a mere 13.5% increase in two years where other countries saw massive increases.
+- in 2022 Canadians lost just over $21 million to romance scams a mere 13.5% increase in two years whereas other countries saw massive increases.

-- Victims often morn the loss of the romantic relationship more that the financial loss.
+- Victims often mourn the loss of the romantic relationship more than the financial loss.

 - Romantic scams are often highly structured work of criminal groups.